What is Milorganite

-Yes, Milorganite is an excellent and safe fertilizer for all plants that grow outdoors, including vegetables.
-The slow-release organic nitrogen feeds plants evenly and gradually, without interfering with flowering and fruit development.
+Yes, Milorganite is an excellent and safe fertilizer for all plants that grow outdoors, including vegetables when used as directed.
+The slow release organic-nitrogen feeds plants evenly and gradually, without interfering with flowering and fruit development.
 This nurtures the roots, which in turn develop more robust yields.
 Other fertilizers force unnecessary top growth, which makes for skinny plants with reduced yields.

 Is Milorganite approved for use on commercially grown USDA organic certified crops?

 No, Milorganite is not approved for use on commercially grown USDA certified organic crops.
 This certification is for produce sold as “certified organic” in retail outlets.

 What is the difference between organic and synthetic fertilizer?